Show All Answers

 Yes.
 A boat, canoe, or kayak can be placed into the reservoirs.
 Motors no larger than 10-horsepower may be used.
 If a boat with a larger motor is put in the reservoir, the larger motor must be disabled.
 All boats used on Norfolk reservoirs are required to have a Norfolk Boat Permit.
 For information on obtaining a permit, see the Boat Permit page.

-Types of boats that are not allowed in the reservoirs are sailboats, houseboats, inflatables, and personal water craft (ex: jet skis), surfboards and similar devices, including stand-up paddleboards (SUPs).
+Types of boats that are not allowed in the reservoirs are stand up paddleboards, sailboats, houseboats, inflatables, and personal water craft (ex: jet skis), surfboards and similar devices.

 Boat Permits are valid for the calendar year (January 1 through December 31).
 There is no provision to pro-rate the fee.

 No, we do not have a provision to pro-rate the cost.
 Permits are good January 1 through December 31.